+Our study confirms previous findings that early transplantation after initiation of BTT mechanical support is associated with worse outcomes with analysis from an underutilized large national database.
+With procedural timing data of patients who underwent same hospitalization LVAD implantation and transplant, we confirm increased mortality risk associated with early same-admission transplant after LVAD.
+John et al. (2010)24 have shown that cardiac transplants done less than 6 weeks after LVAD confer higher mortality risk in patients, and Gammie et al. (2003)25 and Ashton et al. (1996)26 have similarly reported optimal timing to be after 2 weeks of LVAD implantation.

+During the study period of between 1998 and 2011, there was a significant increase in the number of LVAD implantations, but patient characteristics of this population - including timing of LVAD, usage of invasive hemodynamic monitoring, and timing of post-LVAD OHT - has remained relatively unchanged.
+Our sample patient population is representative of LVAD patients studied in other databases with regards to age, gender, race, and other demographic characteristics and also mortality trends between the pulsatile and continuous-flow eras.
+Without randomized control trials to better characterize the optimal management and timing of transplant after LVAD, our study describes representative clinical practice and trends in outcomes associated with changing practice patterns.
 Our study has a few limitations.
 First, the NIS is a deidentified administrative database dependent on the appropriate coding of individual ICD-9-CM codes.
 Studies using such databases are susceptible to errors related to coding such as undercoding complications or variation in the application of diagnostic codes.
-This database also lack many details available in registries and unmeasured confounders cannot be excluded.
+This database also lacks many details available in registries and unmeasured confounders cannot be excluded.
 Additionally, the NIS only captures events during the hospitalization, so complications and adverse events after discharge are not recorded.
 This limitation is counterbalanced by the larger sample size and the absence of reporting bias introduced by the publication of institutional experiences from a few specialized centers.
-Additionally, patients who underwent LVAD implantation have long hospital stays that capture most, if not many, of the acute complications causing morbidity and mortality.
+Additionally, patients who underwent LVAD implantation have long hospital stays that capture most, if not all, of the acute complications causing morbidity and mortality.
 Studies have shown excellent long-term outcomes in LVAD patients who have uncomplicated hospital courses past 30 days.

-Another major limitation of our study is that our cohort only assessed outcomes of OHT after LVAD placement in inpatients.
-This represents a minority of patients in contemporary practice, as most institutions prefer to wait 2-3 months after LVAD implant to list patients for cardiac transplantation, a strategy our cohort could not evaluate.
-Nevertheless, there will continue to be patients in the future who receive OHT after LVAD implant while still in the hospital, and our study provides meaningful guidelines on the timing of such OHT.
+It is important to note that our cohort only assessed outcomes of OHT after LVAD placement in hospitalized patients.
+This represents a minority of patients in contemporary practice, as most institutions prefer to wait 2-3 months after LVAD implantation to list patients for cardiac transplantation, nevertheless, there will continue to be patients in the future who receive same admission OHT after LVAD implant, and our study provides meaningful guidelines on the timing of such OHT.

-In conclusion, our analysis demonstrates that early LVAD implantation during the hospitalization is associated with increased mortality.
-This understanding of the timing of OHT after LVAD implantation may improve post-LVAD transplant outcomes, though prospective data would enhance the validity of our findings.
+In conclusion, our analysis demonstrates that early same-admission OHT after LVAD implantation is associated with increased mortality.
+This new understanding of the optimal timing of same-admission OHT after LVAD implantation can greatly improve patient outcomes, although prospective data will be needed to enhance the validity of our findings.

 Funding Sources: No study specific funding was used to support this work.
 The authors are solely responsible for the study design, conduct, and analyses, drafting and editing of the manuscript and its final contents.